 Ceiling fans used to be an alternative to the more expensive air conditioner.
-Also, they were the best option back in the days when ACs weren’t invented yet.
+Also, they were the best option back when ACs weren’t invented yet.

-However, unlike before, the initial and subsequent cost involved in owning an AC unit can be affordable depending on the brand you’re considering.
+However, unlike before, the initial and subsequent costs involved in owning an AC unit can be affordable depending on the brand you’re considering.

-So does this mean ceiling fans are already outdated and no longer relevant nowadays?
+So does this mean ceiling fans are outdated and no longer relevant nowadays?

-The answer is not quite so because they’re still way cheaper compared to ACs, and they save significant space because they’re installed in the ceiling instead of placing them on the floor.
+The answer is not quite so because they’re still way cheaper than ACs, and they save significant space because they’re installed in the ceiling instead of on the floor.

 But if you’re looking for more convincing on why you should consider a ceiling and why they’re still stylish, then the article I have prepared for today will especially take on the matter.